coateds/DevOpsOnWindows/UsingLinux.md

 In practical terms, this will be my notes about using Ubuntu Server and Desktop on HyperV

 ## Desktop
 Having worked through (most of at this time) the Linux Academy lesson on Ubuntu Desktop, I have decided to just work with the Unity GUI for now.
-(Default and possibly lighteset weight)
+(Default and possibly lightest weight)

 ## Software to install
+* rdesktop - Installed
+* Git - Installed
+* VSCode - Installed
-VIM
+* VIM
-PowerShell
+* PowerShell
+* Samba

-VSCode
+VSCode Install process
+* sudo add-apt-repository ppa:ubuntu-desktop/ubuntu-make
+* sudo apt-get update
+* sudo apt-get install ubuntu-make
+* umake web visual-studio-code
+* This worked well and installed the latest (1.13) version!!
+* umake web visual-studio-code --remove  (If needed)

 ## Virtual Terminals
 Alt+Ctrl+F1..F7 (or more)